 Decentraland is working on creating a side-chain that will be able to handle transactions faster and cheaper than the Ethereum network.
 This side-chain will be ideal for in-game transactions, as changes can occur closer to real time and at a very low cost.
 The main Ethereum chain will still be recommended for transactions that require higher security and that can afford to be more expensive and take longer.

-The user must always approve these transactions explicitly on their Ethereum client.
-For example when using Metamask, Metamask prompts the user to accept each transaction before it’s processed.
+The player must always approve these transactions explicitly on their Ethereum client.
+For example when using Metamask, Metamask prompts the player to accept each transaction before it’s processed.

 To implement blockchain interactions in your scene’s code, you must use external libraries that interface with the Ethereum network.
 Future releases of the SDK will provide a custom API to expose these functionalities in a simpler way.